node-machine/driver-interface/README.md

 ##### Errors
 See the other exit definitions of machines in this repo.

-> Note that errors related to compiled queries need to be handled differently than they are today.
-The `notUnique` exit of `sendNativeQuery()` will probably be removed in the near future in favor of negotiating the error in `parseNativeResult()` or a separate machine such as `negotiateNativeError()`.
+In the "Queryable" interface layer, raw errors returned from sending native queries can be parsed using `parseNativeQueryError()`.
+The result is one of a set of standardized error footprints:
++ **notUnique** - for when a uniqueness violation occurs; e.g. `{identity: 'notUnique', columns: ['foo']}`
++ **catchall** - for any other type of query error; e.g. `{identity: 'catchall'}`

 ##### Query Language
-The Queryable interface layer supports declarative syntax for most types of DQL/DML queries via `compileStatement()`, and the normalized results returned by `parseNativeResult()` _(work in progress)_.
-See https://github.com/particlebanana/waterline-query-docs _(also a work in progress)_ for more information.
+The Queryable interface layer supports declarative syntax for most types of DQL/DML queries via `compileStatement()`, and the normalized result returned by `parseNativeQueryResult()`.
+See https://github.com/particlebanana/waterline-query-docs for more information.

 ### Extensibility